Seed7

 Random number generator

-This random generator delivers random numbers between 0 and 2**32-1.
-To get different pseudorandom sequence seed can be initialized with another value.
+The function 'rand', which creates a random value between a lower and an upper bound, is predefined for many types (boolean, integer, bigInteger, float, char).
+The random generator below delivers random numbers between 0 and 2**32-1.
+To get a different pseudorandom sequence the variable 'seed' can be initialized with another value.

 var bigInteger: seed is 987654321_;